neuralmagic/sparsezoo/README.md

 >> Model(directory=.../.cache/sparsezoo/eb977dae-2454-471b-9870-4cf38074acf0)
 ```

-#### Manually specifying the model download path
+#### Manually Specifying the Model Download Path

 Unless specified otherwise, the model created from the SparseZoo stub is saved to the local sparsezoo cache directory.
-This can be overridden by passing the additional download argument to the constructor:
+This can be overridden by passing the optional `download_path` argument to the constructor:

 ```python
 from sparsezoo import Model